Are you an adviser? Go to Unbiased Pro

 To avoid this happening, a spouse can make a will in contemplation of marriage.
 This prevents a will from being voided in the case of remarriage.

-And, whether or not a spouse is planning to remarry, it’s always important to have open communication with family members and spouses so that everybody has a good idea of what they can expect from estate planning.
+Whether or not a spouse is planning to remarry, it’s always important to have open communication with family members and spouses so everybody has a good idea of what they can expect from estate planning.

-If you need help planning your estate, a financial adviser or accountant can provide you with important and timely advice.
+If you need help planning your estate, a qualified financial adviser can provide important and timely advice.

 Find your next expert at Unbiased.